MMiller-Hairston/widgets-spa/README.md

 # Steps to Run this Application

 - Download the project and open in the desired IDE.
-- Navigate to the folder in your terminal/command line
+- Navigate to the folder in your terminal/command line.
-- Run the command 'npm install' in your terminal/command line
+- Run the command 'npm install' in your terminal/command line.
-- Run the command 'bower install' in your terminal/command line
+- Run the command 'bower install' in your terminal/command line.
-- Run the command 'nodemon' to start the server and run the Application
+- Run the command 'nodemon' to start the server and run the Application.
 - The application is configured to run on http://localhost:5000/.